 - The configuration of the solder alloy and soldering temperature is chosen precisely so that the solder doesn’t completely melt but stays semi-liquid.
 It allows each ball to stay separate from its neighboring balls.
 Always stick to the reflow temperature profile given by your component manufacturer.

-How to check solder joint quality in a BGA?
+How to check solder joint quality?

 Unlike electrical tests, X-rays are used to inspect the BGA solder joint.
 It helps to look through the solder joint beneath the BGAs.
 Due to this advantage, the automated X-ray inspection (AXI) technique is widely used to perform BGA inspection.